-The Risk Management Procedure sets out the principles and processes the organisation uses to identify, assess and manage risks in a broad context.
+The Risk Management Policy sets out the principles and processes the organisation uses to identify, assess and manage risks in a broad context.
 Essentially, Council's asset management practices integrate risk management principles throughout both strategic and operational processes.
 However, it is important that the risk management practices are consistent and documented across all of these processes.
-To ensure this consistency with minimal duplication, the Asset Management Risk Guide defines how the risk management processes are integrated both strategically and operationally.